Profile Searching

 And voilà, all you have to do now is copy and paste this code and try it out straight away.

-3. Customizing Profile Search Results with query_raw
+3. Customizing Profile Search Results with raw_filters

 Request Parameter.

-Request Parameter.The query_raw
+Request Parameter.The raw_filters

 parameter in HrFlow.ai’s Profile Searching API allows for advanced, highly customizable search queries by directly inputting Elasticsearch syntax.